 Ownership of multiple broadcast outlets is restricted by the Broadcast Act and related regulations.
 This restriction on the concentration of ownership is intended to support press freedom and the diversity of speech in broadcasting.
-The restriction includes limits on the simultaneous ownership of shares in, and control over board seats of, multiple main broadcasting licence holders, as well as aggregate upper limits on the use of satellite transponder capacity for owners of multiple main broadcasting licence holders.
+The restriction includes limits on the simultaneous ownership of shares in, and control over board seats of, multiple main broadcasting licence holders (e.g., a single entity may not own or control terrestrial broadcasting licence holders covering more than 12 of Japan's 47 prefectures), as well as aggregate upper limits on the use of satellite transponder capacity for owners of multiple main broadcasting licence holders.
 However, in response to worsening business conditions for radio broadcasters, the MIC amended its regulations in 2011 to relax restrictions on the cross-ownership of radio broadcasting licence holders, now allowing simultaneous control of up to four licences.
-Cross-ownership of newspapers and broadcasters is not restricted in Japan.
-Newspaper companies often hold large ownership stakes in broadcast companies: in fact, each major private television broadcast network in Japan is affiliated with a major newspaper.
+Moreover, given the penetration of broadband network and the expansion of services to distribute video content, in August 2022, an MIC study group proposed to further relax the restrictions on cross-ownership, including lifting the 12-prefecture limit for terrestrial broadcasting licence holders owned or controlled by the same company.